-Bad Peggy is a software application capable of detecting corrupt JPEG files, that contain damage data or any other defect.
-The motive?
+Bad Peggy is a software application capable of detecting corrupt JPEG files, that contain damage data or any other flaw.
+The reason why they are faulty?
 Transfer errors, storage device problems,...

 - View the analysis as it takes place.